VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 In some domains, such as accounting, event sourcing is the natural, well-established approach: accounting systems store individual transactions from which it always possible to reconstruct the current state of the system.
-Event sourcing can bring a number of benefits to other domains.
+Event sourcing can bring similar benefits to other domains.

 # Why should I use Event Sourcing?